pIlIp-d/1D-VHDL-Pong/documentation.md

 set_property PACKAGE_PIN L1 [get_ports {led[15]}]
 	set_property IOSTANDARD LVCMOS33 [get_ports {led[15]}]
 ```
 All the board LEDs were used to show the game loop.
-As we worked with vectors it is just neccesary to change the index of the declared vector.
-Can be changed to single standar logic data.
+As we worked with vectors it is just necessary to change the index of the declared vector.
+Can be changed to single standard logic data.
 ```xdc
 set_property PACKAGE_PIN W7 [get_ports {seg[0]}]
 	set_property IOSTANDARD LVCMOS33 [get_ports {seg[0]}]